 The body's natural response to stress or trauma is to tense up and draw in.
 What once was expansive in us narrows and tightens, in an effort to protect us from injury and help us survive situational demands.

-Massage therapy disrupts those stress-induced restrictions, creating room for the body's innate healing mechanisms to kick in.
-As bodywork starts to make :: space. in constricted areas, freshly oxygenated blood enlivens once guarded spaces - rejuvenating scar tissue, breaking down adhesions, restoring flexibility and range of motion, and allowing taut bands of muscle to decompress.
+Holistic massage therapy melts and mends those stress-induced barriers, creating room for the body's innate healing mechanisms to kick in.
+As bodywork starts to make :: space. in constricted areas, freshly oxygenated blood enlivens once guarded spaces - rejuvenating scar tissue, breaking down adhesions, restoring flexibility and range of motion, and allowing taut bands of muscle to breathe and decompress.

 But this idea of creating room goes beyond what happens in us physiologically.
 Stress or trauma causes us to tense up and draw in psychologically, too.
 When we're in pain or under pressure - physically or mentally - we start to live in less expansive ways.
 Our schedules and relationships cramp up.
 We find it harder to pursue what we love.
 We find it harder to cultivate healthy habits.
 We find it harder to be kind, vulnerable, and open-minded.
 But when we make :: space. for our well-being, we make :: space. for our best selves.
 And when we feel better, we live more fully.

 So investments in wellness really do make :: space. - for healing, for fitness, for life.
 At its root, this is the philosophy underlying all self-care practice.